10 Top-Rated Day Trips from Marrakesh

 As well as being Morocco's most popular tourist destination - full of the color and chaos of the souqs yet home to sophisticated accommodation and dining - Marrakesh is also perfectly placed to experience plenty more of what the country has to offer.
-The city lies on the edge of the arid plains, with the rural vistas and mighty mountains of the Atlas region just on its doorstep.
-But Marrakesh is still near enough to the Atlantic coast and offers bundles of great day trips for when the crush of the medina starts to wear you down.
+The city lies on the edge of the arid plains, with the rural vistas and mighty mountains of the Atlas region just on its doorstep, but still near enough to the Atlantic coast.
+Marrakesh offers bundles of great day trips for when the crush of the medina starts to wear you down.

 1 Ourika Valley

-About 77 kilometers from Marrakesh, the mountain valley villages of the Ourika Valley are one of the most popular day excursions from the city.
+About 77 kilometers from Marrakesh, the mountain valley villages of the Ourika Valley are one of the most popular things to do outside the city.
 The little villages and towns, surrounded by lush orchards and fields, are a welcome escape from the city heat and provide a quick snapshot of typical Moroccan rural life.
 If you plan a trip for Monday, don't miss the weekly market held in the village of Tnine, which is full of the bustle and color of local life.
+At the end of the road, you reach the pretty village of Setti Fatma, with its cascades (the Ourika Valley's most famous tourist attraction) up on the hill above town.
+The hike up to the cascades is the main activity here for day trippers.

-A lovely seaside break from Marrakesh's labyrinthine medina, Essaouira, about 184 kilometers away, has much more than fresh sea breezes to offer day trippers.
-Snug on the seafront, the old town area of Skala is the major point of interest for visitors with its well-preserved fortified walls and ramparts that date from the 18th century.
-Walking along the walls is a wonderful way to soak up the seaside vistas and Essaouira's fishing harbor full of colorful bobbing boats.
+A lovely seaside side trip from Marrakesh's labyrinthine medina, Essaouira, 184 kilometers away, has much more than fresh sea breezes to offer.
+Snug on the seafront, the old town area of Skala is the major point of interest for visitors, with its well-preserved fortified walls and ramparts that date from the 18th century.
+Walking along the walls is a wonderful way to soak up the seaside vistas and Essaouira's fishing harbor full of colorful, bobbing boats.
 Just inland from the ramparts, the old town is a meandering squiggle of narrow streets that are made to get lost in.
 Here, you'll find the Sidi Mohammed Ben Abdallah Museum that has a well-curated ethnological collection of costumes, textiles, photography, and musical instruments in a restored riad (traditional Moroccan mansion house).
+There are plenty of guided trips and group tours offered to Essaouira by Marrakesh tour companies.

 3 Dadès Gorge